Recreating the Country blog

 Though my ears did prick-up recently when he was introducing English author James Canton.
 His book ‘‘The Oak Papers’ follows the extraordinary life story of an 800 year old Honeywood Oak tree at ‘Marks Hall Estate’ in Coggeshall, Essex.
 (Australia has a River Red Gum of the same vintage.
 See image on left - Bilston's tree)

 In his introduction Phillip reports that his own experience with ancient trees has been very disappointing.
-Many of the century old native trees on his ‘Elmswood’ property died during the millennial drought.
+Many of the century old native trees on his ‘Elmswood’ property in NSW died during the millennial drought.
 Unfortunately Phillip’s experience isn’t unique and reflects a pattern of ancient tree decline and loss throughout Australia.

 I think we all should be concerned that 2% of our old trees are dying each year.
-Of greater concern is they are not being replaced.
+Of even greater concern is they are not being replaced.
 This was the disturbing finding of an extensive 1,000,000 ha study of old paddock trees in the SE of Australia by ANU researcher Dr Joern Fischer in 2009.
 This worrying trend has not improved in the last eleven years and is actually accelerating.

 A city the size of Melbourne lost every year